hopv/syng/README.md

 Thanks to this, Shog has an intuitive model and can much better support *termination-sensitive* program reasoning.

-Shog is mechanized in *Agda*, a modern dependently-typed programming language.
+Shog is mechanized in *Agda*, a modern dependently typed programming language.